What is a town plan?

 Town plans are visionary documents for all aspects of what a town would like to see happen to it over the next five years.
 Town Plans are written by Planning Commissions and approved by either a town vote or a vote of the legislative body (Selectboards for most towns).
 Both Planning Commissions and legislative bodies have publicly warned hearings on drafts.
 The process of developing a Town Plan should involve extensive input and communication with the community as it is intended to represent the citizen’s vision for the future of their town.
 Additionally, Town Plans should include up-to-date information about the community including population, demographic and economic data.
 This information is used to help inform the plan.

 Town Plans are not required by law to be consistent with state planning goals (24 V.S.A. § 4302), but there are several state programs that require an “approved” Plan.
 The Regional Planning Commission, upon request of the community, can review a Plan for approval.
 To be approved, the Regional Commission must find that the Municipal Plan includes the required element (24 V.S.A. § 4382), is consistent with the State’s planning goals and is compatible with the Regional Plan.

-Town plans are required by statute (24 V.S.A. § 4382) to contain a number of specific elements.
+Town Plans are required by statute (24 V.S.A. § 4382) to contain a number of specific elements.
 In particular, Town Plans need to have a section (including a map) on the town’s desired future land use, and this section is not meant to be regulatory, but to guide subsequent regulations.
-However, they can have regulatory effect in two places.
+However, they can have a regulatory effect in two places.
 First, if a Town Plan has specific, directive language (for example gas stations shall be prohibited from floodplains), conformance by a project with that language can be required in Act 250.
 Towns desiring less regulatory effect should use words such as “should”, “encourage”, and “consider” to ensure that their plans are not used in this way.
 Town Plans can also have a regulatory effect in the granting of access permits, in that these permits have to be compatible with the town plan.